webgpu-native/webgpu-headers/doc/articles/Surfaces.md

 }
 ```

-When successfully a surface is successfully configured, the new configuration overrides any previous configuration and destroys the previous current texture (if any) so it can no longer be used.
+When a surface is successfully configured, the new configuration overrides any previous configuration and destroys the previous current texture (if any) so it can no longer be used.

 The behavior of `::wgpuSurfaceConfigure``(surface, config)` is: